 In the late C14, a flying buttress was added to the north chapel and Adelaide Tracy (before 1857) (IV p101) clearly shows C15 panelled tracery in its east window.
-That of the chancel was probably replaced at the same period, for Sir Stephen Glynne, probably after a visit in 1826 (SNQ 18 (Nov 1968 p44) described the window as ‘of rather singular tracery in which the Curvilinr and the Rectilinr are rather mixed but the latter seems to prevail’ (ibid p43).
-This is not entirely clear, but the fact that the present east window is certainly C19 indicates that the previous one was not original since it would not otherwise have been thought necessary to replace it, so the probability that it was also C15, perhaps early, is strong.
-Further work dating from this period includes a west porch built on to the blocked main chancel arch to provide access to the church.
+That of the chancel was probably replaced at the same period, for Sir Stephen Glynne at his visit which was before 1840 and probably in 1826 (SRS 101 p314) described it as ‘of rather singular tracery in which the Curvilinr and the Rectilinr are rather mixed but the latter seems to prevail’.
+This is not entirely clear, but its replacement in the C19 suggests it was not original since the generally cautious restorers decided to create a new design that was more in keeping, which they would probably not otherwise have done.
+If Glynne’s description with its reference to the Curvilinear is correct it points to an early C15 date.
+Further work of this period includes a west porch built on to the blocked main chancel arch to provide access to the church.
 It marks perhaps the final decision to abandon further building and though it has a C15 doorway with a square frame and foliage in the spandrels, it is not necessarily in its original state for this may have been reset.
 Such a supposition is strengthened by the curious oval side-openings, which seem to have been assembled from fragments.
 Much other detail looks C16, with rough angel-stops and ogee-headed recesses in the gable with panels bearing shields, and this may be when the porch assumed its present form.

 The Sharpe and Burrell drawings show the present arrangement of a low timber belfry with a pyramid cap, placed over the west end of the north chapel around 1760 (Langdon p225).
 The north window below was blocked to provide more stability.
 This structure was in place of a detached stone belfry of uncertain date in the churchyard, which lasted until c1790 (Lower II p256) and was probably intended to be temporary.
 As regards the interior at this time, Glynne remarked on the amount of whitewash.
 Otherwise the church seems to have been in reasonable condition, though according to Lower the piscina and sedilia in the chancel were in fragments until they were restored in the C19.